EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:
 - Make old tests work
+- Example25: 1 file is 20 megabytes -> 1 file is not in 20 megabyte
+  - should be:  1 file is not 20 megabyte
+  -
+- what is large? -> fails
+-
 - Get rid of the old plurals comments and docs
 - Rebuild the scenarios to get the tests to pass again
 - Build a backend to use for ESL Scenarios